bigwiv/Biopython-cn/chr13.rst

 [`9 <#talevich2012>`__, Talevich *et al.*, 2012], which you might also find helpful.

-13.1??Demo: What°Øs in a Tree?
+13.1  Demo: What‚Äôs in a Tree?
 -----------------------------

-To get acquainted with the module, let°Øs start with a tree that we°Øve already constructed, and inspect it a few different ways.
-Then we°Øll colorize the branches, to use a special phyloXML feature, and finally save it.
+To get acquainted with the module, let‚Äôs start with a tree that we‚Äôve already constructed, and inspect it a few different ways.
+Then we‚Äôll colorize the branches, to use a special phyloXML feature, and finally save it.